Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 However, boondocking is not allowed in most LA county parks or on city streets.

-You need a self contained RV with water tanks, battery power, and waste holding tanks.
+A self contained RV with water tanks, battery power, and waste holding tanks is required.

 What are generator restrictions at California state parks?